WHAT IS DROUGHT STRESS?

 Drought stress is a common concern for lawn owners, leading to patches of brown grass as a result of insufficient water.
-This condition can manifest rapidly, with sizable areas or even tire tracks from lawn mowers appearing almost overnight.
+This condition, also known as drought stress in plants, can manifest rapidly, with sizable areas or even tire tracks from lawn mowers appearing almost overnight.
 The primary cause is the dehydration of the lawn, often followed by a subsequent period of inadequate irrigation or rainfall.

-Drought stress in plants can persist even if you diligently water your lawn every day.
+Even if you diligently water your lawn every day, drought stress can persist.
 Factors such as sudden weather changes, especially during hot weather, can disrupt the irrigation system, causing the grass to suffer.
 Lawns with sandy soil or those adjacent to concrete or asphalt are particularly susceptible to this issue.

 If you find your lawn facing such a predicament, there’s no need to despair.
 The grass plants are not dead; they simply require time to regrow new blades.
 To address drought stress lawn, consider the following steps:

-• Adjust sprinkler heads if needed.
-The grass plant will recover and your lawn will be back to new within 2-3 weeks.
+- Adjust sprinkler heads if needed.
+The grass plant will recover, and your lawn will be back to new within 2-3 weeks, aiding in lawn recovery after drought.

-• Also, if you have mower tracks in your lawn, make sure to avoid mowing on your lawn if the grass looked dull and gray.
+- Also, if you have mower tracks in your lawn, make sure to avoid mowing on your lawn if the grass looks dull and gray.

 Mower Tracks caused by Drought Stress

 Additionally, be cautious if there are mower tracks in your lawn.
-Refrain from mowing if the grass appears dull and gray.
+Refrain from mowing if the grass appears dull and gray, often a sign of drought stress in plants.
 A simple test involves stepping on your lawn.
-If the grass doesn’t spring back up, leaving a footprint, it’s an indication that your lawn requires more water to overcome drought stress.
+If the grass doesn’t spring back up, leaving a footprint, it’s an indication that your lawn requires more water to overcome drought stress and assist in lawn recovery after drought.

 Remember, addressing drought stress in plants promptly and consistently following these measures will contribute to the overall health and appearance of your lawn.